imikemiller/Pkeys/README.md

 ### Use

+Check out an example using Pkeys with Redis [here](https://github.com/imikemiller/Pkeys-Predis-Example)

 #### Define Schema
 First off define your schema.
 Keys are accessible by referring to their array path using the array dot notation eg `redis.user.messages`.
 Parameters are defined using curly brackets `{}`.
 They can be optional by including a `?` and can be validated by seperating the parameter name with the validation rule by using a pipe `|`.
 See below for realworld example schema and list of available validation rules.